256dpi/bespoke-app/README.md

 # Bespoke.app

 The Bespoke.app allows you to present [bespoke.js](https://github.com/bespokejs/bespoke) based presentations on a second screen while having a Keynote-like presenter screen on your main screen.
 The presenter screens shows the next slide next to the current slide and displays some presenter notes below them.
+Additionally, the app will keep a list of recently opened presentations to make presenting as comfortable as possible.

 **Nothing will ever force you again to use Keynote.**